 - It wouldn’t be reasonable to expect them to leave the UK.

 In this post, we will take a look at the legal background, applications within and outside the Rules for parents of such children, and the – fairly messy – case law in this area.
-A lot hinges on the word “reasonable”, a concept that will be examined by the Supreme Court in a forthcoming judgment.
+A lot hinges on the word “reasonable”.

 The old seven year policy and the 2012 changes to the Immigration Rules